luong-komorebi/Begin-Latex-in-minutes/readme.md

 I suggest [Miktex](https://miktex.org/about) for Windows.
 [TeXLive](https://www.tug.org/texlive/) for Linux and Unix-based.
 [MacTeX](https://tug.org/mactex/) for Mac
 2. *Latex Editor.*
 I highly suggest [TexMaker](http://www.xm1math.net/texmaker/) for easy going, although any text editor can create or change a latex file.
-3. *PDF viewer.*
+3. *PDF viewer.* (optional)
 Any PDF viewer out there is fine.
 This is for viewing your result.

+Or you can choose a simple online solution : [ShareLatex](https://www.sharelatex.com/).

 ## First Latex file